Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/firecrackers/rules/_index.md

 At any point, if your deck is empty, turn over and shuffle your discard pile to create your new deck.
 (You only permanently lose a card when an action uses the term "destroy".)

 The round ends when all players are done.
 When that happens,
-* The last player alive become the new Firemaster.
+* The last player alive becomes the new Firemaster.
 * All players move their revealed cards to their own faceup discard pile.

 {{< rules-example id="turn" >}}